 Don’t have The Garden Ark?
 With some adaptation, this same idea should work for any open-bottom chicken tractor.
 You basically want to build a frame to match the dimensions of your coop’s footprint.

-A few notes before getting started
+A few notes before getting started with the project

 Assess your skill level.
 If you’ve used our coop plans to build your backyard chicken coop, this project should be very easy.